SCION HTTP Forward Proxy

 Prerequisites

-• Download the source code from the SCION HTTP Proxy repository.
+• Download the source code from the Caddy SCION repository.

 • Build the plugin by running the following command in the root directory of the repository:

-• or (if you only want to build the forward proxy)
+• or (if you only want to build the forward and reverse proxy)

 Then, you can follow the steps below to install the plugin: